MontgomeryLab/tinyRNA/README.md

 [fastp](https://github.com/OpenGene/fastp) is used to trim adapters and remove poor quality reads from FASTQ input files.
 Summary and quality statistics reports are generated for each library.
 These reports are used to calculate the pipeline summary statistics for total reads and retained reads.

+### Collapsed FASTA files
+A "collapsed" FASTA contains unique reads found in fastp's quality filtered FASTQ files.
+Each header indicates the number of times that sequence occurred in the input.
+This allows for faster bowtie alignments while preserving counts for downstream analysis.

 ### Counts and Pipeline Statistics
-Custom Python scripts are used at the Counter step to generate alignment statistics, pipeline summary statistics, and 5'nt vs. length matrices for each library.
+The counter step produces a variety of outputs

 #### Feature Counts
 Custom Python scripts and HTSeq are used to generate a single table of feature counts that includes columns for each library analyzed.
 A feature's _Feature ID_ and _Feature Class_ are simply the values of its `ID` and `Class` attributes.
-We have also included a _Feature Name_ column which displays aliases of your choice, as specified in the Features Sheet.
-In the _Name Attribute_ column of the Features Sheet, you can choose an additional attribute to be included in the _Feature Name_ column of this table.
-If the _Name Attribute_ in the Features Sheet is set to`ID`, the _Feature Name_ column is left empty.
+We have also included a _Feature Name_ column which displays aliases of your choice, as specified in the _Alias by..._ column of the Features Sheet.
+If _Alias by..._ is set to`ID`, the _Feature Name_ column is left empty.

 For example, if your Features Sheet has a rule which specifies an ID Attribute of `sequence_name` and the GFF entry for this feature has the following attributes column:
 ```